MostafaAE/LeetCode/0739-daily-temperatures/NOTES.md

 ### Approach:
-Use stack to find the next greater temperature for each temperature and store the index difference between them ​
+Use a monotonic decreasing stack for temperatures, when we find a warmer temperature than any in the stack, store the distance between them.
+​
 ### Complexity:
 **Time Complexity: O(n)** => iterating on elements ~twice only\